prepor/condo/README.md

 ## Real-world setups

-There are some examples of combining of condo with other tools.
-It continues our Quickstart section.
+There are some examples of combining condo with other tools.
+It proceeds our Quickstart section.

 ### consul-template